Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 • The absence of physical interactions makes it harder to create the same level of trust as experienced in physically organized shopping.
 Online sales companies have to find clever methods to help clients visualize products and credibly decide to buy.

 • Detailed product descriptions with multiple high-quality images are one way to address this.
-User-generated reviews and video demonstrations can also help give customers a more tangible sense of what they are buying.
+User-generated reviews and video demonstrations can also help give customers a more tangible sense of what they buy.

-• Building a reputable brand over time through excellent customer service, secure transactions, and on-time deliveries will further help develop the trust needed for long-term success in online retail.
+• Building a reputable brand through excellent customer service, secure transactions, and on-time deliveries will further help develop the trust needed for long-term success in online retail.

 • Another problem is how to offer and deliver integrated, omnichannel experiences.
 Nowadays, online shopping is where the research starts, but conversely, buying is still done in brick-and-mortar stores.